Community

 Vision Lead, Program Team, BOD, Ceremonial Lead Guide, Co-Founder

 I am a guide, mother, partner, artist and creator of containers for personal and cultural change.
 I identify as a white, cis-queer, woman, first generation American of French and Israeli descent and also raised by the redwood forests of California’s central coast.
 I am committed to love and a future in which everyone has the opportunity to know their goodness and thrive.
-I have apprenticed in expanded states of consciousness work and psychedelic healing modalities most of my life with my parents, Francoise Bourzat and Aharon Grossbard and for the past 10 years with the Casimiro-Estrada family, a family of Mazatec ceremonial healers in the Oaxacan region of Mexico.
+I have apprenticed in expanded states of consciousness work and psychedelic healing modalities most of my life , in particular with my mother, Francoise Bourzat, and for the past 10 years with the Casimiro-Estrada family, a family of Mazatec ceremonial healers in the Oaxacan region of Mexico.
 I studied at the Hakomi Institute and hold a certificate in permaculture design with a special interest in social permaculture principles.
 I received my Bachelors of Fine Arts with a focus in conceptual and interactive art.
-Since 2018 I have turned my creativity towards building this organization in the service of healing, growth and collective systemic change.
+Since 2018 I have turned my creativity towards building this organization in the service of healing, growth and collective systemic and culture change.
 I was the founding Executive Director at Gather Well, a role now shifted into a leadership team where I hold the Vision Lead position.
-Here I co-lead in the vision and trajectory of the organization, co-create programs and curriculums and serve on the Vision Council and Board of Directors.
+Here I co-lead in the vision and trajectory of the organization, co-create programs and curriculums and serve on the Board of Directors.
 I live in the area known as Nevada City, the unceded land of the Nisenan, in the Sierra foothills of California with my partner, Bear, and our three children.
-Here I enjoy getting my hands in the dirt, growing plants, being in community, and witnessing the ongoing and humbling process of the unraveling and recreation of myself as a person, mother, partner, friend, and being of this vibrant and complex world.
+Here I enjoy getting my hands in the dirt, growing plants, and being in nature and community.

 Tyger Blair